pkp/ots/README.md

     # guard
 ```

-* We are using [Travis CI](https://travis-ci.org/) to run automated tests and deploy to the staging server the configuration is in .travis.yml
+* We are using [Travis CI](https://travis-ci.org/) to run automated tests and deploy to the staging server.
+The configuration is in .travis.yml

 * The staging server is run on the OpenShift infrastructure.
 The OpenShift PHP cartridge requires a direcrory called php to contain the public files.
 Hence the php -> public symlink.